Food Allergies vs. Food Sensitivities: What’s the Difference?

 Disclaimer

 The blogs presented by TGH Urgent Care in partnership with Fast Track are not a replacement for medical care and are exclusively intended for educational purposes.
 The content provided here should not be construed as medical guidance.
-If you are encountering any symptoms, we strongly recommend that you seek an appointment with a duly qualified medical practitioner at our nearest facility.
+If you are encountering any symptoms, we strongly recommend that you consult a qualified healthcare provider.

-Employer Solutions
+Employer Health Solutions

 JOIN OUR TEAM